 Managing and engaging remote workers

-Remote working is an integral part of the way we fill our talent pool.
+There is no doubt that with recent events that moving forward, remote working is an integral part of the way we fill our talent pool.
 But keep in mind that integrating, engaging and evaluating remote workers takes certain management techniques.
 The old-school way of managing employees doesn’t mesh with remote working.
 “If I see you at your desk early in the morning and late at night, you must be working hard” is just plain wrong.
-I’ve found that remote workers are just as productive as their in-office teammates.
-In fact remote workers bring substantial benefits to our organization:
+I’ve found that people working remotely are just as productive as their in-office teammates.
+In fact, remote workers bring substantial benefits to our organization:

-Lower overhead: We don’t need to dedicate expensive real estate to work space for our remote workers.
+We don’t need to dedicate expensive real estate to the workspace for our remote workers.
 All we need to do is ensure connectivity.

 So what are the best practices for managing remote workers?
 Here’s what I focus on: